lorenzo-stoakes/review-scripts/README.md

   normal debug build, a rust build, a nommu build and an arm64 build to truly exercise the series.

+* `review-clean` - Clear all configurations for all architectures and restore `review-config` afterwards.

 ## Credit

 Thanks to [Tomáš Janoušek](https://genserver.social/users/liskin) for his